-Where hazardous material, including bonded or friable asbestos has been identified in accordance with Condition B.5 above, and such material must be demolished, disturbed and subsequently removed, all such works must comply with the following criteria:
+Where hazardous material, including bonded or friable asbestos has been identified, and such material must be demolished, disturbed and subsequently removed, all such works must comply with the following criteria:

-- a) Be undertaken by contractors who hold a current SafeWork NSW "demolition licence" and a current SafeWork NSW "Class A licence" for friable asbestos removal. - b) Be carried out in accordance with the relevant SafeWork NSW codes of practice. - c) No asbestos products may be reused on the site. - d) No asbestos laden skip or bins shall be left in any public place. - Note: This condition is imposed to protect the health and safety of persons working on the site and the public Standard Condition: E39
+- Be undertaken by contractors who hold a current SafeWork NSW "demolition licence" and a current SafeWork NSW "Class A licence" for friable asbestos removal. - b) Be carried out in accordance with the relevant SafeWork NSW codes of practice. - c) No asbestos products may be reused on the site.

+- d) No asbestos laden skip or bins shall be left in any public place. - Note: This condition is imposed to protect the health and safety of persons working on the site and the public

-E.26 Waste Classification of Materials
+E.23 Classification of Hazardous Waste